Let go of misdirected destabilising urges,

 The Buddha’s First Sermon, numbered Samyutta Nikaya 56.11, is a very famous Sutta or discourse, for it defines the Buddha’s Four Noble Truths, foundational doctrine to the religion.

 Unfortunately, Buddhist tradition presents this Sutta and these Truths in a most strange way, something like - “Everything is suffering, suffering is caused by desire (taṇhā), and suffering will end when desire (taṇhā) ends.”
-Such a traditional presentation is much worse than a mere negative attitude to life, it is actually anti-life.
-For desire (taṇhā) is the normal driving force behind most human pursuits and relationships.

-This calls for a new interpretation of Buddha’s First Sermon, dhammacakkappavattana sutta, samyutta nikaya 56.
-11, in word by word translation, with discussion that explores the original Pali.
+Perhaps Buddha’s First Sermon, dhammacakkappavattana sutta, saṁyutta nikāya 56.
+11, needs a new translation word by word, with discussion that explores the original Pali.
 I provide this here.

 The First Sermon was delivered by the historical Buddha, Siddhatta Gotama, straight after his enlightenment experience, 2530 years ago in the region that is now northern India.
 It is a discourse or Sutta (Sutra) from Theravādan Buddhism of south Asia, so it is in Pali : a dialect or accent of Sanskrit that is less melodious.

 In pāỊi, it is called the dhamma·cakka·pavattana sutta, which means Discussion (sutta) of the Dharma (dhamma) that establishes beneficial understanding (pavattana) of the cycle (cakka) of suffering.
-By cycle, I mean the vicious cycle where desire (taṇhā) that arises (samudaya) in suffering (dukkha) and defilement (rāga) causes more suffering to arise (samudaya).
+By cycle, I mean the vicious cycle where desire (taṇhā) that arises (samudaya) in suffering (dukkhā) and driven by defilement (sahagatā rāga),

 In short, the First Sermon summarises the Four Noble Truths thus –